 They are also very addictive, as the body learns to rely on the suppression rather than an actual resolution.

-As the Director of the Stress Management Society in the UK confirms, “....there can be side effects when using pharmaceutical or recreational drugs to treat illnesses, which are (simply) not present with natural remedies.
-If you respond to that state in its most natural way you can get out of stress very quickly and easily without having the need to resort to artificial substances."
+As the Director of the Stress Management Society in the UK confirms, “... there can be side effects when using pharmaceutical or recreational drugs to treat illnesses, which are (simply) not present with natural remedies.
+If you respond to that state in its most natural way, you can get out of stress very quickly and easily without needing to resort to artificial substances."

-If you are currently suffering from stress-related or similar feelings, or know someone that is.
+If you are currently suffering from stress-related or similar feelings or know someone who is.
 Consider these steps:

 - Look at working towards correcting the triggers through resolving any causative emotional or practical life issues that are relevant.
-This can be alone, with the help of family and friends, or through assisted professional counselling.
+This can be done alone, with the help of family and friends, or through assisted professional counseling.

-- Ensure an optimal healthy diet, fluid intake, and daily exercise regime (yoga is particularly good at working out stresses as well as providing the relaxation and breathing focus needed to bring about relaxation afterwards).
+- Ensure an optimal healthy diet, fluid intake, and daily exercise regime (yoga is particularly good at working out stresses and providing the relaxation and breathing focus needed to bring about relaxation afterwards).

 - Take a look at our Total Balance and Omega 3/DHA daily combination to help improve your nutritional efficiency.
-This in turn can help to reduce stress levels, as nutritional deficiencies can make it more difficult to handle stress, so this inclusion can help the body to deal with the beginnings of stress and stop it escalating.
-If you then find you need more help, take a look at our Neuro-Natural Serenity product, which is more specifically for stubborn or longer-term mood issues and stress.
-This contains many ingredients to help normalize the excess hormonal release, and bring about more optimally functional neuro- and nervous system responses, encouraging the body to deal with, and correct it's own stress imbalances.
-These formulas can all be combined for even more optimal results and general resulting body balance.
+This can help reduce stress levels, as nutritional deficiencies can make it more difficult to handle stress, so this inclusion can help the body to deal with the beginnings of stress and stop it escalating.